Mind the gap: Challenges of deep learning approaches to Theory of Mind: Will Theory of Mind be more challenging than vision for DL?

 Four specific aspects have enabled DL to help make advances in visual recognition and in shedding light on the processes underlying vision in the brain.
 1) Appropriate training data: DL models are trained on datasets that are directly relevant for biological vision (e.g., Imagenet \cite{deng2009imagenet}).
 2) Built in and learned invariances: DL systems have achieved a certain level of robustness and generalization due to the invariances implemented in the network (e.g. convolutional kernels to achieve translational invariance) or learned from the variability in which an object is presented in the training dataset; 3) DL systems have a training objective that is similar to biological vision: Machine vision has the straightforward goal to accurately recognize objects in a scene (or to segment or localize them), and it is reasonable to posit that at least one goal (if not the goal) of biological vision is also to recognize objects; 4) There exist appropriate neuroscientific comparison data: we have a reasonably good understanding of the areas involved in vision, how they are connected and organized.
 Decades of work on the visual system have revealed the visual processing hierarchy, which can and has been compared to the hierarchy of transformations learned by DL systems \cite{gucclu2015deep,seibert2016performance,cichy2016comparison,yamins2016using,kriegeskorte2015deep, kuzovkin2018activations}.

-In ToM research, the connection between DL and biology is much more difficult to establish.
-In DL, ToM is mostly studied with deep reinforcement learning (DRL), where the data that the agent experiences and the objective are intermingled.
+In ToM research, the connection between DL and biology is much more challenging to establish.
+In DL, ToM is mainly studied with deep reinforcement learning (DRL), where the data that the agent experiences and the objective are intermingled.
 The objective is only implicitly defined via the reward structure, which drives the agent's actions.
 In turn, the agent's actions determine the reward that it experiences and thus create constant feedback.
 Hence, in DRL the reward structure of the task is a central factor that determines precisely what the agent does and learns.
-However, in the case of ToM, there might not exist a simple and explicit cost function or a “reward structure” that would necessarily lead to the emergence of ToM.
+However, in the case of ToM, there might not exist a simple and explicit cost function or a “reward structure” that would necessarily lead to the emergence of ToM, although recent work has started to unravel the cost functions for social referential communication \cite{jara2021social}.

 The problem is further exacerbated by the fact that there is no appropriate neuroscientific comparison data.
 In vision, it is relatively straightforward to present the same images to humans and deep neural networks and study the correspondences between these representations \cite{gucclu2015deep,seibert2016performance,cichy2016comparison,kuzovkin2018activations}.
+In particular, one can compare the activation of a specific layer of the deep neural network with the activity patterns measured in the human brain and ask how much variance of the biological data is explained by the DL model.
 For ToM such data does not yet exist and therefore it is hard to study the correspondence.

 In addition, the datasets that are used to train machine vision algorithms have variability with regard to the exact position, angle, etc of the objects, thus enabling invariances to arise.
 Even more than that, DL networks that can cope with visual recognition tasks have in-built structural biases such as convolutions.
 In contrast, we have currently very little understanding of invariances desired (to be implemented or gained through learning) to achieve a ToM that is robust and generalizes to situations different from the trained scenarios.